pymc-devs/pymc-data-umbrella/contributing/index.md

 ## Language translations

 We are translating the website from English to other languages.
-The first couple of languages we are focusing on are Spanish and Portuguese: {ref}`translations`
+The first couple of languages we are focusing on are Spanish and Portuguese.
+For more detailed instructions on how you can submit translations, see {ref}`translations`.

 If you are interested in translating to another language, please open up an [issue](https://github.com/pymc-devs/pymc-data-umbrella/issues) with any suggestions.